Ron Rivest

-Along with Adi Shamir and Len Adleman, Rivest is one of the inventors of the RSA algorithm.
+Along with Adi Shamir and Len Adleman, Rivest is one of the inventors of the RSA algorithm, for which they won the 2002 ACM Turing Award.
 He is also the inventor of the symmetric key encryption algorithms RC2, RC4, and RC5, and co-inventor of RC6.
-(RC stands for "Rivest Cipher".)
 He also devised the MD2, MD4, MD5 and MD6 cryptographic hash functions.

 Education

 Rivest earned a bachelor's degree in mathematics from Yale University in 1969, and a Ph.D. degree in computer science from Stanford University in 1974 for research supervised by Robert W. Floyd.

 Career

 At MIT, Rivest is a member of the Theory of Computation Group, and founder of MIT CSAIL's Cryptography and Information Security Group.

 Rivest was a founder of RSA Data Security (now merged with Security Dynamics to form RSA Security), Verisign, and of Peppercoin.